DomCRose/academic-kickstart/content/teaching/mlis_rl/section_4/index.md

 </p>

 ## Monte Carlo policy iteration
-We now discuss some of the technical elements of turning this discussion into an actual learning algorithm, which we will refer to as \textbf{Monte-Carlo} policy iteration.
+We now discuss some of the technical elements of turning this discussion into an actual learning algorithm, which we will refer to as **Monte-Carlo** policy iteration.
 Producing actual experiences and exploring alternatives through the use of random actions is an example of a Monte-Carlo method, inspired by the randomness of games in casinos: these methods are essential to the computational study of many areas of science, from Physics and Chemistry to Computer Science and Mathematics.

 As with dynamic programming, our algorithm must consist of two alternating steps: first, we must perform some evaluation for the current policy; second, we must improve our policy to a new one according to this evaluation.